zzjjjiang/python-starter/Intro/readme.md

    t
 ```
 # Ex.
 25 Count Case
-Create a program that accepts a sentence and calculate the number of upper case letters and lower case letters.
+Create a program that accepts a sentence and calculates the number of upper case letters and lower case letters.

 Example output:
 ```